 - Spoon pozole into soup bowls.
 Let your guests add the garnishes to suit their own taste.
 Serve with tostadas.

-A special thanks to Farberware Cookware for sponsoring this blog post.
+A special thanks to Farberware Cookware for sponsoring this original blog post.
 Opinions are my own.